GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

 The next step is to specify fields, including:

   - The initial value (the displacements and pore pressure have to be initialized, corresponding to the undrained response),
-  - The boundary conditions (the vertical displacement applied at the top surface and the constraints of the outer boundaries have to be set).
+  - The boundary conditions (the vertical displacement applied at the loaded boundary and the constraints of the outer boundaries have to be set).

-In this example,the analytical z-displacement is applied at the top surface (``zpos``) of computational domain to enforce the rigid plate condition.
+In this example, the analytical z-displacement is applied at the top surface (``zpos``) of computational domain to enforce the rigid plate condition.
 The lateral surface (``xpos``) is traction free and allows drainage.
 The remaining parts of the outer boundaries are subjected to roller constraints.
 These boundary conditions are set up through the ``FieldSpecifications`` section.